stryker-mutator/stryker-js/packages/api/README.md

 2. Create a custom `Reporter`
 3. Create a `TestFramework` for a test framework
 4. Create a `TestRunner` to bridge the gap between your test runner and Stryker
-5. Create a custom way of configuring Stryker by creating a `ConfigEditor`
+5. Create a custom way of configuring Stryker by creating an `OptionsEditor`

 All extension points work in the same basic way.

 1. Create a `constructor function` (or `class`)
 2. Register the `constructor function` to the correct `Factory`.

-More info comming soon.
-In the mean time, take a look at the [Stryker homepage](https://stryker-mutator.io).
+For more info, please take a look at the [Stryker handbook](https://github.com/stryker-mutator/stryker-handbook/blob/master/stryker/api/plugins.md#plugins).